 68 River Way, London, Greenwich SE10 0BE, United Kingdom -

 Soho's Ham Yard Hotel is A LOT more than just a hotel.
 Oh yes, this place has rooms 91 rooms, a roof terrace, outdoor terrace on the ground floor, bowling alley in the basement, cinema room, conservatory, bar and restaurant.
 It’s HUGE.
 The Deluxe Rooms come with floor to ceiling windows, a big comfy bed, sofa and impressive bathroom with big bath and TV, walk-in shower and two basins.
 The breakfast menu beats your usual greasy offerings with a small cold buffet table (hello fresh cakes, pastries, fruit, granola) and a menu featuring the likes of baked eggs, black pudding with bubble and squeak, and avocado on rye.

-Just a stone’s through from Hyde Park you'll find La Suite West.
-Designed by actress turned hotelier Anouska Hempel, the hotel is more that a little bit different.
+Just a stone’s throw from Hyde Park you'll find La Suite West.
+Designed by actress turned hotelier Anouska Hempel, the hotel is more than a little bit different.
 Made up of interconnecting terraced houses, LA Suite West is very minimalist in style with rooms decked out in dark woods and slatted sliding doors.
-The place feels very pared back and slick but still manages to feel cosy with big comfy beds, fluffy duvets, bathrooms with under floor heating big baths.
+The place feels very pared back and slick but still manages to feel cosy with big comfy beds, fluffy duvets, bathrooms with under floor heating and big baths.

 St James’ Court is a rather swish hotel set in a beautiful red brick Victorian building just down the road from Buckingham Palace.
 The rooms are pretty luxurious with massive beds and walk-in showers and baths.
 And with a secluded sunny courtyard perfect for breakfast and drinks, St James' Court ticks all the boxes.

 54 Buckingham Gate, London SW1E 6AF, United Kingdom -

 St James's ParkRead full article